Johncutz/Johncutz/README.md

 Fron-End Developer - Software Developer
 -------------------------------------------

-<div align="justify"> I'm a 20 year old front-end developer who loves to pick up new skills and absorb new content through reading.
-With an unwavering focus on achieving my goals and contributing more and more to my team, I strive to embrace challenging situations to learn from the experiences I have had.
+<div align="justify"> Front-End Developer, 21 years old, passionate about acquiring new skills and absorbing knowledge, especially through reading.
+I have an unwavering focus on achieving my goals and contributing to my team's success, always seeking to embrace challenges that allow me to learn and grow.

-As a professional, I am always determined and focused on delivering quality projects and meeting customer expectations.
-In addition, I am a committed employee, able to work in a team and collaborate with colleagues to achieve common goals.
+As a professional, I am determined and focused on delivering high-quality projects, always meeting or exceeding client expectations.
+I greatly value teamwork and am committed to collaborating effectively to achieve common goals.

-I believe that continuous learning is critical to success in the software development industry.
-So I'm always looking for new ways to improve myself, whether it's through reading, participating in developer communities, or experimenting with new technologies.
+I am preparing to begin a specialization in Front-end Engineering at FIAP, reinforcing my commitment to becoming an expert in this field.
+I believe that continuous learning is essential for success in software development.
+Therefore, I am always seeking new ways to improve, whether through reading, active participation in developer communities, or experimenting with new technologies such as ReactJS, TypeScript, and VTEX IO.

-I'm always looking for new opportunities to grow, eager to learn new things, contribute to my team and the company as a whole.
+I am excited to explore new opportunities that allow me to grow, learn, and contribute even more to my team and company.
+I am ready to face new challenges and add value through my skills and dedication.
 </div>

 <br>